researchstudio-sat/webofneeds/documentation/designissues/draft-stating-information-requirements.md

 Needs can declare zero or more goals in top level branches using the property `won:goal`.
 Each goal has one property `won:hasShapesGraph` attached to it that defines the expected outcome data of the goal.
 Optionally each goal has another property `won:hasDataGraph` attached to it that defines the input data to support the satisfaction of the goal.

-The following example defines a need that offers "Taxi in Vienna" with a goal declaration to find out the pickup location of potential customers.
+The following example defines a need that offers "Taxi in Vienna" with a goal declaration to find out the pickup location of potential clients.
 In the `:needGraph` graph the need is defined having a `won:is` top level branch that describes it for the matching.
 Also the need defines one goal using another top level branch element `won:goal`.

 The data graph `:service-pickup-data-graph` describes a node that should be of type `taxi:callTaxiAction` and sets a default pickup time to 10 minutes from now.
-If requested the pickup time data can be overwritten by the customer, but it describes the default case where a customer usually orders a taxi and wants it immediately if no time is specified explicitly.
+If requested the pickup time data can be overwritten by the client, but it describes the default case where a client usually orders a taxi and wants it immediately if no time is specified explicitly.

 The shapes graph `:service-pickup-shapes-graph` defines that there must be exactly one node of class `taxi:callTaxiAction` that has exactly one `taxi:hasPickUpLocation` property which describes the pickup either as location (e.g. geo coordinates) or address (e.g. name and number of street).
 Also there must be exactly one property `taxi:hasPickUpDateTime` attached to the `taxi:callTaxiAction` that describes the pickup date and time.
-A taxi bot could use the default time specified in its own data graph (now + 10 min which has to be updated regularly) or the time from the customer need data graph if provided instead.
+A taxi bot could use the default time specified in its own data graph (now + 10 min which has to be updated regularly) or the time from the client need data graph if provided instead.
 Furthermore the shapes graph defines that the `taxi:callTaxiAction` is `sh:closed true`.
 That means the shapes graph will only validate successfully if the proposed data graph has excatly the from described above with no additional properties.
 This way the taxi service bot can make sure that the agreement doesn't contain unkown triples before accepting it and that the call to the taxi service API can be made with all necessary parameters.

 ````